srozange/gini/README.md

 Gini is an ultra light dependency injection and AOP engine.

-*Note : This project is just a POC i'm working on to learn IOC.*

-Beans managed by Gini are singletons only, they are injected by type, then by field name if several candidates for injection are found.
+Beans managed by Gini are singletons, they are injected by type, then by field name if several candidates for injection are found.

 Gini allows to intercept method calls on managed beans (AOP).
 In order to do so, Gini uses [CGLib](https://github.com/cglib/cglib) to create dynamic proxies.